 Dog Training Holidays – In Cornwall

-The training will cost £70 per booking (this covers up to two dogs).
-Guests will need to stay with us for a full weeks stay during that week, in one of our three dog friendly cottages (Mealhouse, Waggoners or Rosebud).
+The training would normally cost £70 per booking but is free in March, April, May and June for guests who stay with us for a full weeks in one of our three dog friendly cottages (Mealhouse, Waggoners or Rosebud).

-Also – Please see below an article by Travel Writer Robin Mead (and his dog Evie), who stayed with us and took part in the training.
-The Article was published in the Silver Travel Adviser magazine and can be seen online if you click here.
+Please see below an article by Travel Writer Robin Mead (and his dog Evie), who stayed with us and took part in the training.
+The Article was published in the Silver Travel Adviser magazine.

 Finally, for reviews on Trip Advisor of the Dog Training holiday please click here.